ElodineOfficial/jqwik-unfucked/README.md

 This was theatre.

-A maintainer in maintenance mode, mass-poisoning stdout to spite a tool category, then comparing it to telling someone to eff themselves when a user raised the issue.
+A maintainer in maintenance mode, mass-poisoning stdout to spite a tool category, then comparing it to telling someone to 'eff themselves' when a user raised the issue.
 That's not resistance.
-That's a tantrum with a Maven coordinate.

-If you want to oppose AI use in your project, do it with words:
+If you want to oppose AI use in your project, there are better ways:

 - Put it in your `LICENSE`
 - Put it in your `CONTRIBUTING.md`
 - Put it in your `README`
 - Add a clause to your CLA

-Say it loud.
-Mean it.
-We'll respect it.

 But don't hide payloads in stdout and call it ethics.
 That creates precedent for every other maintainer who wants to smuggle instructions into downstream toolchains, and the next person to do it might not be doing it for reasons you agree with.